TAMIUCEES/ML-DownScale_SMERGE_CEES/CEES_README.md

 ---
 ## Machine-Learning

-> * Notebooks and py_scripts included : GBR_w_verifer, GBR_ wout_verifier, RF, XGB_w_verifier , and XGB_wout_verifier.
+> * **Included Notebooks and Python Scripts:**
-> * The purpose of these notebooks is for the user to reference machine-learning techniques to build and use a series of decision trees for better prediction.
+>     *  GBR_w_verifer
+>     *  GBR_wout_verifier
+>     *  RF
+>     *  XGB_w_verifier
+>     *  XGB_wout_verifier

+> * These notebooks aim to provide users with a reference to machine-learning techniques, specifically guiding them through the process of constructing and utilizing multiple decision trees.
+The ultimate objective is to enhance the accuracy and overall predictive capabilities of the constructed models.

 ---

-> * GBR_w_verifer:
+> * *GBR_w_verifer*:
->    *   This machine learning technique is a machine learning algorithm that uses a series of decision trees to make predictions.
+>    *   The Gradient Boosting Regressor with verifier is a machine learning algorithm that employs a sequence of decision trees to perform predictions.

 > * GBR_wout_verifier:
->    *   This machine-learning technique will be used without the verifier.
-This machine-learning algorithm uses a series of decision trees to make predictions.
+>    *   This machine-learning technique will be used without a verifier.
+This machine-learning algorithm uses a series of decision trees to make predictions, each prediction is trained to correct the errors of previous trees which results in an accurate overall prediction.

 > * RF:
 >    *   The machine learning technique Random forest (RF) is a machine learning algorithm that generates a single prediction by collecting the output of multiple decision trees.
 >        * Disclaimer: Random Forest(RF ) ONLY runs with Linux.

 > * XGB_w_verifier:
->    *   This machine learning technique uses eXtreme Gradients boost (XGBoost) with a verifier.
+>    *   This machine learning algorithm uses eXtreme Gradient Boost (XGBoost) with a verifier.
 This machine learning algorithm builds a series of trees one after another while excelling in predictive accuracy.

 > * XGB_wout_verifier:
 >   *  This machine learning technique uses eXtreme Gradients boost (XGBoost) without a verifier.